cpadilla/christofer-rocks/src/blog/2021/1/23/Henry.md

   Your browser does not support the video tag.
 </video>

 As I moved him around the apartment to get some sunshine, I found he built another sac on the wooden decoration in the enclosure.
-The wooden piece fit snugly inside and probably dampened some of the vibrations of the case as I moved it around.
+The wooden piece fit snugly inside and the soil packed around it probably dampened some of the vibrations of the case as I moved it.

 <img src="/images/henrys-downstairs.jpg" width="360" />